shreypatil/calorie-tracker/README.md

 Six decisions shape the rest of the codebase:

 **Routers are thin; services hold the logic.** Routes parse, authorize, and delegate.
-This is what lets the chat interface (Phase 3b) call the *same* `create_entry` the REST API calls, rather than growing a second, divergent implementation of the app.
+This is what lets the chat assistant's `log_meal` tool call the *same* `create_entry` the REST API calls, rather than growing a second, divergent implementation of the app.
+The payoff is concrete: validation, user scoping and goal versioning cannot drift between the two interfaces, because there is only one of each.

 **Services take the owning `user_id`, always.** There is no way to fetch or mutate a record by ID alone — `get_entry(session, user_id, entry_id)` has no single-argument sibling.
 Isolation therefore